 - Protecting consumer and investor interests

 - Encouraging operators in the financial services industry to provide a service of the highest possible standard

-- Working on initiatives which will improve the standard of education and training for those involved in the financial services industry
+- Working on initiatives that will improve the standard of education and training for those involved in the financial services industry

-- Keeping investors informed with regards local and global developments in the financial industry
+- Keeping investors informed with regard to local and global developments in the financial industry

 - Issuing licenses subject to an initial assessment

 - Inspecting licensed businesses on a regular basis to ensure compliance with current regulations